AusClimateService/npcp/reports/phase1/phase1_report.md

 whereby a bias correction method is applied repeatedly until convergence is reached (i.e. until the biases are no longer getting smaller).
-The MBCn method is quantile-based, repeatedly applying a multivariate orthogonal rotation to the data followed by the univariate QDM method.
+The MBCn method is quantile-based, repeatedly applying a multivariate orthogonal rotation to the data followed by the univariate QDC method.
 In contrast, the MRNBC method is not quantile-based and instead attempts to address biases in serial dependence by correcting the data for biases in the mean, standard deviation and lag-0 and lag-1 auto and cross correlations